What is the progestogen-only pill?

 How does the progestogen-only pill work?

-- Take the mini pill advised by your doctor
+- Take the mini pill advised by your clinician

 - Always keep your pack in a visible and memorable location

-- Take it at the same time every day
+- Take it at exactly the same time every day

 - 99% effective if taken correctly

-- Can be taken by women who have high blood pressure, are overweight, have a history of blood clots, or are over the age of 40
+- Can be taken by women who have high blood pressure, are overweight, have a history of blood clots or experience migraines with aura

 - Safe to take if you are over 35 and smoke